xStarbound/xStarbound/README.md

 - [Infinite Inventory](https://steamcommunity.com/sharedfiles/filedetails/?id=1944652893) — the keybind is not supported by xStarbound solely due to an explicit StarExtensions check.
 - [Maple32](https://steamcommunity.com/sharedfiles/filedetails/?id=2568667104&searchtext=maple32).
 - [Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=1088459034).
-- [Ruler](https://steamcommunity.com/sharedfiles/filedetails/?id=2451043851) — the keybind is not supported by xStarbound solely due to an explicit StarExtensions check.
 - [Shellguard: Starbound Expansion Remastered](https://steamcommunity.com/sharedfiles/filedetails/?id=1563376005).

 > **Note:** xStarbound does not and will not support StarExtensions' «body dynamics» and text-to-speech features, and currently doesn't support StarExtensions' species-specific head rotation parameters.
 Details: